Interest rate ceiling: The rationale behind interest rate caps

 All options increase costs and force the supply curve back to the left, detrimental to financial outreach as the quantity of credit falls.
 Unless financial service providers can absorb the cost increases while maintaining a profit, they may ration credit to those that they can readily support at the prescribed interest rate, refuse credit to other clients and the market moves.

 The researcher asks if the story of interest rate caps leading to credit rationing is borne out in reality?

 The use of interest rate caps

-Though conceptually simple, there is much variation in the methodologies used by governments to implement limits on lending rates.
+Though conceptually simple, there is much variation between the methodologies used by governments to implement limits on lending rates.
 While some countries use a vanilla interest rate cap written into all regulations for licensed financial institutions, others have attempted a more flexible approach.

-The most simple interest rate control puts an upper limit on any loans from formal institutions.
+The simplest type of interest rate control puts an upper limit on any loans from formal institutions.
 This might simply say that no financial institution may issue a loan at a rate greater than, say, 40% interest per annum, or 3% per month.

-Rather than set a rigid interest rate limit, governments in many countries find it preferable to discriminate between different types of loan and set individual caps based on the client and type of loan.
-The logic for such a variable cap is that it can bite at various levels of the market, minimising consumer surplus.
+Rather than setting a rigid interest rate limit, governments in many countries prefer to discriminate between different types of loans and to set individual caps based on the type of borrower and the type of loan.
+The rationale for this is that it can bite at various levels of the market, minimising consumer surplus.